VU-IVM/DamageScanner/README.md

 * Develop automated damage assessments using OpenStreetMap data.

 ## How to cite:
-If you use the **DamageScanner** for research, please cite the software directly:
+If you use the **DamageScanner** for research, please cite the package directly:

 * Koks.
 E.E.
 (2019).
 DamageScanner: Python tool for disaster damage assessments (Version v0.2.1).
 Zenodo. http://doi.org/10.5281/zenodo.2551016